Leeds Beckett University - City Campus,

 Please note: As with other Turnitin text-matching tools, the AI writing report indicates that parts of a student's submission may not have been written by the student and therefore may merit conversation and further investigation.
 The key factor is not the score, but whether the student has submitted their own work, and quotes / use of AI have been referenced and cited correctly.

-See further information on Turnitin's AI writing detection capabilities.
+See further information on Turnitin's AI writing investigation capabilities.

 The Document Details icon (which looks like a piece of paper with a magnifying glass) is at the bottom of the similarity tools menu.
-If anonymous marking is enabled, this icon will be hidden until the post date has passed, as it may contain information that will identify the student.
+If anonymous marking is enabled, this icon will be hidden until the Feedback Release Date of the assignment has passed, as it may contain information that will identify the student.

 Instructors can click the Document Details icon to view insights about the file's metadata, as well as images and spelling usage.
 This is based on descriptive data saved within the file that a student has submitted.
 The amount of metadata that is available will differ dependent on the file type: